DemmyDemon/paradise-area/README.md

 Note that if `fade <= 0`, then this feature is disabled, and the area is *always* drawn.
 This is not recommended, and almost never needed, even for debugging.

+`wallFade > 0` makes it draw only walles close to you, but it still has to iterate over all the points to determine what walls to draw.
+This is even slower, and even less recommended, especially for very complex areas.

 Also note that the "center point" is a very naive calculation.
 It is simply the *average* of all the points in the area.
 Fiddle with the threshold only if you want to break things, or *really* need to.